MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 John W. Ransom - Raymond James & Associates, Inc.

-That's all right (49:01).
-This is John Ransom.
+I'm sorry, this is John Ransom.
 Just two questions.
 So, one on vRad, just doing the simple math, I think you bought about $50 million of EBITDA and then that EBITDA got cut in half.
 You lapped that comparison in 3Q.
 Do you expect quarter-over-quarter EBITDA growth from vRad or is it still trending down?

 Vivian Lopez-Blanco - MEDNAX, Inc.